 3. At times, an inspection may have already begun when the coverage jurisdiction question arises.
-Any such situations will be brought to the attention of the OSH Chief as soon as they arise, and dealt with on a case-by-case basis.
+Any such situations will be brought to the attention of the Chief of Enforcement as soon as they arise, and dealt with on a case-by-case basis.